-Initial Analysis
+Analysis

-- 114. The historic environment is intrinsically linked to economic activity, with a large number of economic activities occurring within it, dependent on it or attracted to it.
-There is a need to unravel the complex relationships and interdependencies between heritage and economic activity to understand and estimate the value added of heritage. - 115.
+- 152. The historic environment is intrinsically linked to economic activity, with a large number of economic activities occurring within it, dependent on it or attracted to it.
+There is a need to unravel the complex relationships and interdependencies between heritage and economic activity to understand and estimate the value added of heritage. - 153.
 York is a city with a high quality of life to which millions of visitors a year are attracted by its culture and heritage offers.
 It is also one of the best connected cities through its ultrafast broadband network.
-This combination makes it idea for people working in the creative sectors who look to their environment for creativity. - 116.
-York is a world-renowned centre for heritage and culture.
-It is famous not just for its walls, museums and historic buildings but also for the diversity of its creative industries and the artists, businesses, entrepreneurs, festival organisers and retailers who make the city such an economically successful and exciting place to live. - 117.
+This combination makes it idea for people working in the creative sectors who look to their environment for creativity.

+- 154. York is a world-renowned centre for heritage and culture.
+It is famous not just for its walls, museums and historic buildings but also for the diversity of its creative industries and the artists, businesses, entrepreneurs, festival organisers and retailers who make the city such an economically successful and exciting place to live. - 155.
 The arts and culture sectors can create additional spending by tourists in two ways.
-Some visit York primarily to visit arts and cultural attractions, while others take part in arts and cultural activities during trips that are made for other purposes, potentially extending trips and generating additional spending as a result.

-- 118. The direct impact of arts and culture activities has wider economic benefits to other sectors such as those businesses that benefit from spending by visitors and audiences, including shops, restaurants and hotels. - 119.
-Make it York had an important role in terms of drawing people to the city while CYC needs to take a strategic role.
+Some visit York primarily to visit arts and cultural attractions, while others take part in arts and cultural activities during trips that are made for other purposes, potentially extending trips and generating additional spending as a result. - 156.
+The direct impact of arts and culture activities has wider economic benefits to other sectors such as those businesses that benefit from spending by visitors and audiences, including shops, restaurants and hotels. - 157.
+Make it York has an important role in terms of drawing people to the city while CYC needs to take a strategic role.
 Difficulties arise when people are asked to identify opportunities and are then expected to deliver.
-However, the richness of York's heritage makes it difficult to find a particular focus. - 120.
+However, the richness of York's heritage makes it difficult to find a particular focus. - 158.
 York has cultural attractions that are among the best in the UK and these can be used to attract inward investment as well as tourism.
-Hiscox demonstrates a higher value job opportunity that came to York because of the lifestyle offered to the families of staff members including the culture and potential knowledge economy in the city. - 121.
-York should look to protect and utilise its stock of historic buildings so as to attract more growing business that will help drive the city's economic development.
+The city should also look to protect and utilise its stock of historic buildings so as to attract more growing business that will help drive the city's economic development. - 159.CYC needs be an enabler, having a strategic focus, ensuring effective structures are in place and looking to businesses for support and funding. - 160.
+There is latent complacency in York and it is not felt there is a need for the city to raise its game.
+There is a belief that people will come to York because of its arts and cultural offer, but this is a competitive market and other cities are doing more to attract visitors. - 161.
+While York has been branded City of Festivals and some of these festivals may be useful as a tool for community engagement, consideration could be given as to whether it would be better to hold